 2. Conversion/Prospect-to-Customer Rate

 Let’s sidestep to another big benchmark piece of reporting, which is conversion and win rates.
-Rather than relying on guesswork or probability to calculate how many leads are required to hit targets, you can attain a much more accurate idea of what those percentages and numbers are likely to be with Lead To Revenue software.
+Rather than relying on guesswork or probability to calculate how many leads are required to hit targets, you can attain a much more accurate idea of what those percentages and numbers are likely to be with revenue intelligence software.
 And it’s not just about getting the metric correct – it’s making sense of the background noise, such as if there’s any leakage from your current sales pipeline which will impact on powering on to the next stage.
 You can also use this platform to gauge your sales team’s performance, whether that’s on an individual or group basis.
 This software can also help to create possible “scenarios” so you can play out a move outside of real-time, then apply it to increase those critical conversion rates.
 The desire is always to make informed decisions based on the sales analysis, and the more robust the software, the more certainty you have when taking action.

 3. Sales Growth, Target, and Revenue